Lachlan McNeil (wrestler): College career

 McNeil became an NCAA All-American at the 2023 NCAA Division I Wrestling Championships for the University of North Carolina.
 He finished third at the 2023 ACC Wrestling Championships.

+He also became all American once again in 2026 wrestling for Michigan in the NCAA Championship.

 Personal life

 McNeil's father Calum McNeil competed in the 1992 Olympics in men's freestyle wrestling for Great Britain.
 His younger brother, Gregor McNeil, attends McMaster University and also competes internationally for Canada.